 During one workshop, the children worked with the Museum’s collection team finding out how they work with artefacts, and carrying out their own artefact investigation.
 Back in the classroom, children were challenged to look at their own experiences of bravery and courage, sharing examples of when they have been brave – taking learning risks, trying new food, climbing the spider web in the playground, first day at school etc. and then turning them into pictorial responses.

 Acting Petty Officer and RNZN 2016 Sailor of the Year, Jo Stewart’s visit to the school was a huge hit with the children.
 Jo shared stories of her life in the Navy, answered questions and talked about when she has needed to show courage.

-Using an inquiry based approach, the children with the help of their teachers and the Museum team, have turned their personal responses to bravery and courage into a wide range of art works using a variety of media.
-One class chose to look at themselves and their ancestry as a source of strength, creating Kōwhaiwhai patterns that are reproduced as wallpaper in the exhibition.
+Using an inquiry based approach, the children with the help of their teachers and the Museum team, turned their personal responses to bravery and courage into a wide range of art works using a variety of media.
+One class chose to look at themselves and their ancestry as a source of strength, creating Kōwhaiwhai patterns that were reproduced as wallpaper in the exhibition.

 Pop art influenced by Roy Lichtenstein was the focus for another class, who created super heroes depicting a courageous act.
 Poetry exploring how bravery looks, smells, tastes, feels and sounds was displayed for visitors to enjoy, interact with and to recreate their own poems.